working-in-laboratory-picture-id506712124-min

 Forensic Biologist – Education, Career & Salary

-Forensic biology can prove an ideal career path for professionals with a passion for criminal justice and natural science.
+Forensic biology can prove an ideal career path for professionals passionate about criminal justice and natural science.
 Forensic biologists are tasked with collecting evidence from a crime scene and analyzing it for clues to collect details.
 From this objective process, forensic biologists piece together theories about who or what is at fault in a crime.
-By examining bodily fluids, bones, hair, insects, plants, and animals at a crime scene, a forensic biologist prepares a detailed analysis of their findings which can be used in legal cases to determine the cause of a crime.
+By examining bodily fluids, bones, hair, insects, plants, and animals at a crime scene, a forensic biologist prepares a detailed analysis of their findings, which can be used in legal cases to determine the cause of a crime.

-While this is a great career for those who enjoy outdoor and laboratory tasks, it is safe to say that forensic biologists should be prepared for the messy work of collecting clean samples of unpleasant materials.
-According to the U.S. Bureau of Labor Statistics (BLS 2021), forensic science technicians—a closely related career to forensic biologists—can specialize in crime scene investigations or laboratory analysis.
+While this is a great career for those who enjoy outdoor and laboratory tasks, forensic biologists should be prepared for the messy work of collecting clean samples of unpleasant materials.
+According to the U.S. Bureau of Labor Statistics (BLS 2024), forensic science technicians—a closely related career to forensic biologists—can specialize in crime scene investigations or laboratory analysis.

-In the field, forensic biologists collect biological samples from outdoor areas, from clothing fibers, or from surfaces such as weapons at a crime scene.
-In a laboratory, forensic biologists evaluate the collected evidence using microscopes and DNA analysis techniques.
-Creative skills such as sketching a reconstructed crime scene and photographing evidence may be other useful skills for a forensic biologist.
+In the field, forensic biologists collect biological samples from outdoor areas, clothing fibers, or surfaces such as weapons at a crime scene.
+In a laboratory, they evaluate the collected evidence using microscopes and DNA analysis techniques.
+Creative skills such as sketching a reconstructed crime scene and photographing evidence may also be useful for a forensic biologist.

-Those with senior-level experience in the field of forensic biology are called upon to provide expert testimony in criminal cases.
-Beyond murder cases, forensic biologists can also assess the scope of damage of a natural disaster such as an oil spill.
+Those with senior-level experience in forensic biology are called upon to provide expert testimony in criminal cases.
+Beyond murder cases, forensic biologists can also assess the scope of damage from a natural disaster such as an oil spill.
 For these tasks, clear written and communication skills are essential to ensure the process of collecting and analyzing evidence follows the ethics of criminal justice.

 Read on to learn more about the rewarding opportunities available in forensic biology careers.